metapolator/metapolator/data/fonts/README.md

 should be rendered as three horizontal lines.
 This allows testing not only single component references, but also recursive references.

+components-reverse.ufo is a semantic reverse of components.ufo in that the 'c' glyph has a reference to 'b' which references 'a'.
+This is to test out if the order of loading glyphs has any impact on the correctness of the result. ie, if it just happens that loading the glyphs in a specific order allows the component references to be connected.

-I also hand crafted test/circular-components.ufo to test bad font loading.
-The circular-components font is based on the above but having 'c' referencing 'a' and thus creating a circular reference which is expressly not allowed by the UFO specification: http://unifiedfontobject.org/versions/ufo3/glif.html#component
+I also hand crafted test/components-circular.ufo to test bad font loading.
+The components-circular font is based on the above but having 'c' referencing 'a' and thus creating a circular reference which is expressly not allowed by the UFO specification: http://unifiedfontobject.org/versions/ufo3/glif.html#component